List of Teen Titans (TV series) characters: Melvin, Timmy, Teether, and Bobby

-Melvin, Timmy, and Teether comprise a trio of pre-adolescent children targeted by the Brotherhood of Evil for their fledgling superpowers.
+Melvin, Timmy, and Teether (respectively voiced by Russi Taylor and Tara Strong) are a trio of pre-adolescent children targeted by the Brotherhood of Evil for their fledgling superpowers.
 They first appear in "Hide and Seek".

-Melvin, the only girl in the group and the eldest of the three, has the ability to mentally spawn a giant animated teddy bear named Bobby.
-Timmy (the second oldest) throws temper tantrums which induce earthquakes and sonic booms, and Teether (the baby) can eat any form of matter and spit them out like bullets.
-Raven is assigned to protect them from Monsieur Mallah who is hunting them down on the Brotherhood's behalf, but the children (and Bobby) manage to take him down on their own.
-As a reward, they are made Honorary Titans.
+Melvin, the only girl in the group and the eldest of the three, can summon a giant living teddy bear named Bobby.
+Timmy throws temper tantrums which induce earthquakes and sonic booms, and Teether can eat and spit matter.

-Bobby is Melvin's "imaginary friend", a giant, menacing teddy bear that she can physically manifest from her mind.
-He is able to turn invisible, which he primarily uses to hide from people he fears or doesn't trust.
-As a result, Raven did not believe he existed for most of the episode.